bitbek7/demo/README.md

 # demo
-This is my  first repository in Github i am trying to learn how it works.
+This is my  first repository in Github i am just trying to learn how it works.
 <br>
 So Let's Start...
 <br>